Collective Worship

 The timetable below shows which Collective Worship we have each day.
 These are planned by the Collective Worship Leader and the clergy.

-Day Time Collective Worship Teacher Leading
+Day Collective Worship Teacher Leading

+Monday Open the Book or Bible Exploration: Bible stories linked to value, or celebrations in line with the church calendar.
+Ms Firman

-Tuesday 10.30-10.45am Bible exploration: Bible stories linked to values, or celebrations in line with the church calendar.
+Tuesday Bible exploration: Bible stories linked to values, or celebrations in line with the church calendar.
 Revd.
 Pauline Higham/Revd Sarah Jenkins

-Wednesday 10.30-10.45am Bible exploration: Bible stories linked to values, or celebrations in line with the church calendar.
-Stephen Dodd

 Celebrating in our local churches